yyyeun/langfuse-terraform-aws/README.md

 # AWS Langfuse Terraform module

+> ⚠️ This module is under active development and its interface may change.
+> Please review the changelog between each release and create a GitHub issue for any problems or feature requests.

 This repository contains a Terraform module for deploying [Langfuse](https://langfuse.com/) - the open-source LLM observability platform - on AWS.
 This module aims to provide a production-ready, secure, and scalable deployment using managed services whenever possible.

 ## Usage

 1. Set up the module with the settings that suit your need.
-A minimal installation requires a `domain` which is under your control only.
+A minimal installation requires a `domain` which is under your control.

 ```hcl
 module "langfuse" {